Afghanistan-Pakistan Center of Excellence

 The Afghanistan-Pakistan Center of Excellence (AFG-PAK COE) is an internal think tank at the United States Central Command focused on Afghanistan, Pakistan, and the Central Asian States.
 The AFG-PAK COE seeks to build expertise in and provide improved intelligence for the missions in those countries and the states around them.
 The AFG-PAK COE is planning to help expand the number of U.S. military and civilian experts on Afghanistan and Pakistan by providing them with education and training opportunities covering the culture, language, and region, and keeping these analysts and military forces connected to these missions in those countries when they are between deployments.

 The COE is within the USCENTCOM Directorate of Intelligence.

+From 2009 - 2017(?), Derek Harvey, Senior Executive Service, led the organization as Director.